cncf/techdocs/analyses/0012-TUF/analysis.md

   visible on the website repo README for easy access. visible on the website repo README for easy access.

   no information about project meetings.
+Instead, the users are directed to join no information about project meetings.
 Instead, the users are directed to join the
   [Python reference implementation](https://github.com/theupdateframework/python-tuf?tab=readme-ov-file)